J-Rebs/aklivity-demo/README.md

 # Vercel Deployment

 You can test the application yourself.
-Build and ensure the todo app from aklivity is running on your computer (make sure you do the app without authentication security added).
+Build and ensure the todo app from Aklivity is running on your computer (make sure you do the app without authentication security added).

 Then you can visit this webpage [app](https://aklivity-chartdemo-deploy.vercel.app/).
 If all is done correctly, you should be able to fill out the poll page with responses and watch your chart populate live.